Interoperability Productions for FHIR

-InterSystems healthcare products provide built-in business hosts that you can use to create an interoperability production that accepts and/or sends out FHIR® requests.
-For example, there is a business service that takes in FHIR requests from the REST handler of an InterSystems FHIR endpoint.
-If you are unfamiliar with interoperability productions, see Introduction to Interoperability Productions.
+InterSystems healthcare products provide built-in business hosts that you can use to create an interoperability production that accepts and/or sends out HL7® FHIR® requests.
+Business processes that transform SDA to FHIR and FHIR to SDA are also available.

 To explore some of the FHIR implementations that are possible using an interoperability production, see Use Cases.